-With respect to trade allocation, the proposal notes at Rule 701(b)(2) that the system will aggregate the size of all eligible interest for a particular participant category48 at a particular price level for trade allocation purposes pursuant to ISE Gemini Rule 713.
-The Exchange believes that this allocation is consistent with the Act because it mirrors the current allocation process on ISE Gemini in other trading sessions.
+With respect to trade allocation, the proposal notes at Rule 701(b)(2) that the system will aggregate the size of all eligible interest for a particular participant category48 at a particular price level for trade allocation purposes pursuant to MRX Rule 713.
+The Exchange believes that this allocation is consistent with the Act because it mirrors the current allocation process on MRX in other trading sessions.

-The proposed rule notes the specific times that eligible interest may be submitted into ISE Gemini's system.
-The Exchange's proposed times for entering Market Maker Valid Width Quotes and Opening Sweeps (9:25 AM Eastern Time) and U.S. dollarsettled foreign currency options (7:25 AM Eastern Time) eligible to participate in the Opening Process, are consistent with the Act because the times are intended to tie the option Opening Process to quoting in the underlying security49; it presumes that option quotes submitted before any indicative quotes have been disseminated for the underlying security may not be reliable or intentional.
-The Exchange believes these times represent a reasonable timeframe at which to begin utilizing option quotes, based on the
+The proposed rule notes the specific times that eligible interest may be submitted into MRX's system.
+The Exchange's proposed time for entering Market Maker Valid Width Quotes and Opening Sweeps (9:25 AM Eastern Time) eligible to participate in the Opening Process, are consistent with the Act because the times are intended to tie the option Opening Process to quoting in certain underlying securities49; it presumes that option quotes submitted before any indicative quotes have been disseminated for the underlying security may not be reliable or intentional.
+The Exchange believes the time represents a reasonable timeframe at which to begin utilizing option quotes, based on the

-47 See proposed ISE Gemini Rule 701(b)(1)(ii).
-See also proposed ISE Gemini Rule 715(t).
+47 See proposed MRX Rule 701(b)(1)(ii).
+See also proposed MRX Rule 715(t).

-48 ISE Gemini allocates first to Priority Customers and then to all other Members by pro-rata.
+48 MRX allocates first to Priority Customers and then to all other Members by prorata.
 This is different from Phlx which allocates to Customers first, then to market makers pro-rata and then to all others pro-rata.
-See ISE Gemini Rule 713 and Phlx Rule 1014(g)(vii).
+See MRX Rule 713 and Phlx Rule 1014(g)(vii).